Endless Travel Plans

 💰 $400–$600/day 📅 Year-round (Sep–Nov ideal) 👶 Best ages: all

 San Diego has something rare: it works for every age group, every season, and every budget tier within its range.
-The San Diego Zoo is genuinely one of the best in the world (parents aren't exaggerating).
-LEGOLAND California was literally designed for ages 2–12, with a dedicated DUPLO section for toddlers that's hard to find at other parks.
+The San Diego Zoo is one of the best in the world (parents aren't exaggerating).
+LEGOLAND California was designed for ages 2–12, with a dedicated DUPLO section for toddlers that's hard to find at other parks.
 La Jolla tide pools are free and endlessly fascinating for curious kids.

-📖 Read our full San Diego family guide
+?
+Read our full San Diego family guide

 Disneyland / Anaheim, California